• Read Time 4 min

-Use open-ended questions to try to get the full story of why they’re cancelling.
+Use open-ended questions to try to get the full story of why they’re canceling.
 It’s important at this point to let the client “get it all out.”
 In other words, keep your trap shut!
 According to Gong research, top performers pause 1.6 seconds before responding to an objection.
 That’s 5 times longer than average performers who pounce after 0.3 seconds.
-The initial reason a cancelling client gives you is typically not the whole story.
+The initial reason a canceling client gives you is typically not the whole story.
 Keep digging and you’ll have the best chance at ending this thing as well as it started.

 “I’ll share what I’ve experienced with other customers”

 If you’ve been in your role for a minute, you can probably list the top 3 – 5 reasons customers cancel.
 This is your opportunity to objectively share what you’ve seen in similar cases.
 Do the clients who cancel tend to come back?
 Do they have the same frustrations with their new vendor?
 Do they suffer from FOMO after leaving when they realize they had it pretty good to begin with?

 Data and customer stories are your best tools here.
 Most importantly, though, keep it free of judgement.
 Just share what your experience has been.
 This is also your chance to bring up areas in which you might be able to help – like offering additional training, rightsizing their number of licenses or adjusting a price to better correspond with usage.
 In some cases, your client should cancel.
 If that’s the case, you can say that, too (and have your VP of CS make another client call if they disagree).